-Part of the problem with cell phones is that they are complicated compared to a regular land line phone.
+Part of the problem with cell phones is that they are complicated compared to a regular landline phone.
 As a result, few people take advantage of all the features.
-One area people overlook is using the SIM card.
+One area people overlook is using a SIM card.
 I’ve known friends who have recycled or sold cell phones without removing these cards.

 - cell phone number

 - rate plan

 - Text messages